SalemC/typescriptify-laravel-models/README.md

 ### Database

 **TypeScriptifyModels** works primarily by gathering column data from the database your Laravel instance is setup with.
 Once gathered, it maps column types to known TypeScript types.
+This means if you don't have a database column for a property you want converted, it won't exist in the final TypeScript interface definition.

 ### Casts